alleaffengaffen/tevbox/README.md

   - A cost limit + notification
   - An API Token for the project that is allowed to read & write
   - An SSH key named `rootkey` which allows emergency access to the root user (if ansible doesn't reconfiure ssh) + prevents Hetzner from sending a mail with the generated root password
-- An S3 bucket / IAM policy / IAM user for the Terraform state
+- An S3 bucket / IAM policy / IAM role / OpenID provider for the Terraform state
 - This repo holding the source-code

 ## Open Ideas

 - [ ] Run GH workflow every evening checking for left-over servers and sending you a notification
-- [ ] Use "Login with Github" instead of the password-based auth of code-server